 - Listen to your body.
 Your body knows best!
 Listen to the signals that your body will tell you.
 If you feel achy and you still feel sore 48 hours after your workout, you should look at your workout programme as overtraining can be just as harmful to your body than not training enough.
 Resting your body is very important after working out, so if your body tells you to rest you should rest!

 - Don’t delay getting medical attention if you’re injured.
 Whether you decide to go and see your GP or a physiotherapist will depend on your type of injury.
 If you feel your injury is severe, you should seek medical attention.
-For many gym injuries seeing a physiotherapist may be your preferred preference.
+For many gym injuries seeing a sports physiotherapist may be your preferred preference.
 A physiotherapist will be able to diagnose your injury and devise you a tailor-made treatment programme.